CFD-UTSA/EnergyGeneration/README.md

 Hypothesis:

 It is hypothesized that due to the increase in the availability of the Renewable Energy sources, the sustainability of them have improved significantly cost wise.
-Also due to increase in the Renewable Energy sources a drop in CO2 emissions must occur locally.
+Also, due to increase in the Renewable Energy sources a drop in CO2 can occur.

 Analysis: